What is phishing? How to recognize and report phishing emails?

 Email Content

 Once you are done verifying the domain legitimacy, read the email content.
-Notice the following thing closely
+Notice the following thing closely:

 • Is the email poorly written and has grammar mistakes?